-In response, the Tokyo Metropolitan Government established the Tokyo Petrochemical Complex, etc. Disaster Prevention Headquarters based on the "Tokyo Metropolitan Petroleum Complex Disaster Prevention Headquarters Ordinance", which came into effect in October 2018.
-In addition to eliminating the occurrence and spreading of disasters in special disaster preparedness areas, we are taking measures to set up disaster preparedness plans, etc., to protect the lives and properties of the residents in related areas.
+In response, the Tokyo Metropolitan Government established the Tokyo Petrochemical Complex, etc. Disaster Prevention Headquarters based on the "Tokyo Metropolitan Petroleum Complex Disaster Prevention Headquarters Ordinance", which came into effect in October 2018, as well as "Tokyo Metropolitan Petroleum Complex, etc. Disaster Prevention Plans" in December 2019.
+In addition to preventing the occurrence and spreading of disasters in special disaster preparedness areas, we conduct disaster-prevention activities together with disaster prevention related organizations to protect the lives and properties of the residents in related areas.